Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 The second factor is the human being.

-We go into the barrel sauna to sweat.
+We're going into the barrel sauna to sweat.

 Sweat forms.

 The sweat smells.
-The sweat drips.
+The sweat is dripping.

-It smells of stale sweat.
+It smells like stale sweat.

-#1: Care of the barrel sauna outside
+#1: Exterior care of the barrel sauna

-#2: Care of the barrel sauna inside
+#2: Interior care of the barrel sauna

-#3: Care of the barrel sauna oven
+#3: Maintenance of the barrel sauna oven

 And now let's take a closer look at that.